 Welcome to the Jewish Emergent Network

-The Rabbinic Fellowship is a project of the Jewish Emergent Network, which is comprised of the leaders of seven path‐breaking Jewish communities from across the United States that have come together in the spirit of collaboration.
+The Jewish Emergent Network is comprised of the leaders of seven path‐breaking Jewish communities from across the United States that have come together in the spirit of collaboration.
 These include: IKAR in Los Angeles, Kavana in Seattle, The Kitchen in San Francisco, Mishkan in Chicago, Sixth & I in Washington, D.C., and Lab/Shul and Romemu in New York.

 The Network in the News